kenzychew/anime-list/README.md

      - Uses URL parameters to get the anime ID
      - Fetches comprehensive anime data from Jikan API
      - Renders detailed information through AnimeDetail component
-     - Shows loading and error states
-     - Gets full anime details including images, stats, synopsis, and trailer

    **WatchlistPage**

    - Manages and displays the user's saved anime watchlist
-   - Features:
-     - Shows all anime saved to the user's watchlist
    - Allows removal of individual anime from the watchlist
-     - Includes a "Burn It All" button to clear the entire watchlist
+   - Includes a "Clear Watchlist" button to clear the entire watchlist
-     - Uses Link components for navigation to detail pages
-     - Shows toast notifications for watchlist actions
-     - Displays appropriate messages for empty watchlist
-     - Includes validation to filter out invalid entries

    **Common Patterns Across Components**